RAIRLab/Parallel-Verifier/src/README.md

 used by both parallel verifier and serial verifier.

 ### Executables
-* ParallelVerifier.cpp - A command line wrapper for LibParallelVerifier
+* ParallelVerifier.cpp - A command line wrapper for LibMPIVerifier
-(LibParallelVerifier does the actual verification)
+(LibMPIVerifier does the actual verification)
 * SerialVerifier.cpp - A command line program for serial verification (Not an API wrapper, does the actual verification)